Hawaii Island Hopping

 What’s the best way to travel between Maui and Oahu (Honolulu) or Kauai, Lanai, Molokai, and the Big Island of Hawaii?

 There are six major islands of Hawaii that you can visit when you are Hawaii island hopping.
-By far the best way to get from one island of Hawaii to another is to fly.
+By far, the best way to get from one island of Hawaii to another is to fly.
 You’ll easily find frequent flights on full-sized airplanes between those four largest islands.
+These are very short and relatively cheap flights.
+For example, the distance from Maui to Oahu is 100 miles according to the Honolulu flight route, making for a roughly 25-minute flight.
+Airfare from Maui to Honolulu is around $75 each way, with the cheapest flights in the early morning and late night.
 For the two smaller inhabited Maui County Islands of Molokai and Lanai, both boats and planes are available.

 You can book your flights between the islands as part of your air tickets from home to Hawaii, or you can buy the flights between the islands separately.
 But either way, you’ll want to buy all of the flights before you leave home.